Phylum: Ascomycota

-Helvella crispa is one of several 'saddle fungi' that appear in forest, particularly beside footpaths.
-They are easily overlooked among fallen leaves in dim light, but on bright days they are very easy to spot.
+Helvella crispa is one of several 'saddle fungi' that appear in forests, particularly beside footpaths.
+They are easily overlooked among fallen leaves in dim light, but on bright days these brilliant lighthouse-like fungi are very easy to spot.

 ![]() |